jbadeau/xray-report/README.md

 Please note that this is a preview release and am looking for feedback on:

-- What a failure report should look like
+- What a failure report should look like and contain
-- Auto test creation using X-ray generic test description
+- Upload Gauge specs to autocreate Xray tests

-I will soon release a Jira plugin that allows Gauge tests to be viewe with formatting and syntax highlighting.
+I will soon release a Jira plugin that allows Xray tests to render Gauge Specs with formatting and syntax highlighting.

 Installation
 ------------